CY 3740 / CY 5770 - Systems Security

 Here comes the important part.

-challenge you may experience a fleeting WTF? sensation.
-These
+experience a fleeting WTF? sensation.
+It won't be a mindless

 This is designed to give you a real-life security professional